Protective Bidding

 Similar choices occur if LHO opened 1C, 1D or 1H however partner is not taken to the 3-level in these cases.

-1H: Is not recommended based on just 5 Hearts - 2:1 probability that opponents will rebid 1S!
+1H: Is not recommended based on just 5 Hearts - 2:1 probability that opponents will bid 1S!
 However if holding 4-4 in the majors and 12+HCP this opening can well be considered.

-1NT: This is based on a solid opening values and 13-15 HCP & at least a half guard in the opponents suit.
+1NT: This is based on a solid opening values and 13+ HCP & at least a half guard in the opponents suit.
 He who plays in 1N has the advantage in the play and for this reason should be seriously considered with a solid flattish hand.
+It can be the kind of hand where both sides could make it - so be the first!
+A weak partner with a long suit should should make the necessary transfer.

 Case (iii) Nobody has opened!